yonitjio/openbafs/README.md

 ### Electronics
 To build the electronics you need to have at least basic skills about arduino and electronics.
 It requires soldering and making wires with connectors.

 It is pretty straight forward.
 Nothing fancy here.
 You just need to connect the servos, stepper motor and the printer to arduino.

 There are plenty tutorials about using servos and stepper motor with arduino.

 Adjust the codes according to your setup.

 #### Known Issues:
 - Due to one way communication between printer and bafs, to print with starting port other than 0 (T0) needs extra manual steps.
 - Also because the way bafs communicate with the printer, if you finished a print and want to print another, you may need to reset both printer and bafs and prepare the filaments all over again.
 Since both retain last tool, new print is most likely to begin with T0, so bafs will do switching proses.
 This behavior may not be what you want.

 #### Update 2023-08-18:
 To resolve both issues above the followings are made:
 - Custom gcode M709.
 This will reset bafs.
 Use this at the start of a print.
 - Change of behavior, now bafs will ignore first toolchange gcode.
 This is to address inconsistent behavior of slicer which may or may not issue toolchange at the start of a print.
 Consequently, for every print, you need to prepare the starting filament so it's ready to print, i.e. loaded to nozzle.

 #### DISCLAIMER:
 This is an experimental project.
 It may or may not work.
 Use it at your own risk.

 #### Notes:
 - Even though it's modular, it's better to plan ahead to minimize costs, for example if you plan to use 4 filaments but want to start with 2 first, it's better to prepare the shaft and bolts for 4 filaments from the start.
 This is because the you need longer shaft and bolts for more ports for the filaments.
 - Values in the code are for my setup.
 Most likely it won't work for yours.
 Adjust accordingly first.
+- If you decided to use this with Klipper, you don't need the software part from this repo.
 - If you'd like to buy me a coffee or a tool or supplies for this project, or you want to read more, click here:

   [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/yonitjio)